U.S. Route 17 in North Carolina: Interstate proposals

-As a major north-south corridor through the coastal area, US 17 has been the target of various Interstate Highway proposals over the years.
-The earliest known proposal was in 1964, with a proposal supported by then-governor Terry Sanford, was to build a new Interstate from Fayetteville to Norfolk, Virginia, via US 13 and US 17.
-Designated Interstate 13 (I-13), it received support from various local officials; but was not supported by the North Carolina Highway Commission, which ended discussions.
+As a major north–south corridor through the coastal area, US 17 has been the target of various Interstate Highway proposals over the years.
+The earliest known proposal was in 1964, with a proposal supported by then-Governor Terry Sanford, to build a new Interstate from Fayetteville to Norfolk, Virginia, via US 13 and US 17.
+Designated Interstate 13 (I-13), it received support from various local officials but was not supported by the North Carolina Highway Commission, which ended discussions.

-During the mid-1990s through mid-2000s, I-99 was proposed between Charleston, South Carolina and Wilmington, Delaware, completely overlapping all of US 17 in North Carolina.
-In 2006, the Virginia Department of Transportation (VDOT) completed a study on the feasibility of the interstate and concluded with the high cost and disinterest of other states, notably South Carolina, that it was not feasible and recommend to not pursue further.
+During the mid-1990s through mid-2000s, I-99 was proposed between Charleston, South Carolina, and Wilmington, Delaware, completely overlapping all of US 17 in North Carolina.
+In 2006, the Virginia Department of Transportation (VDOT) completed a study on the feasibility of the Interstate and concluded with the high cost and disinterest of other states, notably South Carolina, that it was not feasible and recommend to not pursue further.

-In 2012, NCDOT backed and presented a letter to the Federal Highway Administration (FHWA) requesting the establishment of a new high priority corridor between Raleigh and Norfolk, designated I-44 (or I-50, with I-56 and I-89 as other possible numbers).
+In 2012, the North Carolina Department of Transportation (NCDOT) backed and presented a letter to the Federal Highway Administration (FHWA) requesting the establishment of a new high priority corridor between Raleigh and Norfolk, designated I-44 (or I-50, with I-56 and I-89 as other possible numbers).
 This corridor follows US 64 and US 17, north of Williamston.
 The following year, I-495 was established east of Raleigh and was routed on part of this proposed route.
-In 2014, various supporters, including Governor Pat McCrory, Congressman G. K. Butterfield, NCDOT and the Regional Transportation Alliance (RTA), have made cases and written letters to federal officials in support of the new interstate corridor.
+In 2014, various supporters, including Governor Pat McCrory, Representative G. K. Butterfield, NCDOT, and the Regional Transportation Alliance (RTA), made cases and written letters to federal officials in support of the new Interstate corridor.
 In 2016, AASHTO approved designation of I-87 along US 17 between Williamston and the Virginia state line.

 North Carolina Highway 341

-North Carolina Highway 341 (NC 341) was an original state highway that traversed from NC 34, in Morgans Corner, to South Mills.
+North Carolina Highway 341 (NC 341) was an original state highway that traversed from NC 34, in Morgan's Corner, to South Mills.
 In 1923, it was extended north to the Virginia state line, meeting up with SR 40.
 In 1927, it was completely overlapped with US 17, which subsequently replaced it outright in 1934.

 Future

-In Chowan County, the existing freeway section of US 17, which bypasses Edenton, will be fully upgraded to modern interstate standards.
+In Chowan County, the existing freeway section of US 17, which bypasses Edenton, will be fully upgraded to modern Interstate standards.
 At a cost of $13 million, it will mainly focus on widening travel lanes and building shoulders; construction is planned to start in 2025.